 - Editing and validating data sets

 - Analyzing and reporting results

-There is a formal clinical and patient-oriented research training program in Mayo Graduate School.
+There is a formal clinical and patient-oriented research training program in Mayo Clinic Graduate School of Biomedical Sciences.
 You may take courses of your choosing within this program to enhance your skills in all aspects of clinical research.
 The Mayo Clinic Center for Clinical and Translational Science (CCaTS) also is a resource.